What Is Ellipsis?

 - Hmm.
 I wonder what they’re doing back there. . .

-The second is the omission of words that can be understood within the context of the situation.
+The second use of ellipsis is the omission of words that can be understood within the context of the situation.

 - “Oh, he’s,” she said, looking at the empty hospital bed.
 “Yes, I’m afraid Mr. Sykes passed away this morning,” said the nurse.

 The main purpose of ellipsis in literature is to replicate the way people really talk to each other.
 We do not speak in complete sentences, and dialogue that is completely free of ellipsis would sound stilted and unnatural.

 Examples of Ellipsis

 Ellipsis Example 1.
 “An Englishman . . . does things because they have been done before.
 An American. . . does things because they haven’t been done before.” — Mark Twain.

 Ellipsis Example 2.
 I’m afraid to look. . .
 Tell me when it’s over.

 Ellipsis Example 3.
 “All great things are simple, and many can be expressed in single words. . . .” — Winston Churchill.

 Ellipsis Example 4.
 “Wise men talk because they have something to say; fools [talk], because they have to say something.” — Plato.
 The omitted word, “talk,” is indicated by brackets.